deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/tilestores.rst

 * Provide data for layers in the WMTS
 * Provide data for tile layers in the WMS (no on-the-fly reprojection possible on GetMap request)

 The remainder of this chapter describes some relevant terms and the tile store configuration files in detail.
 You can access this configuration level by clicking on the ``tile stores`` link in the administration console.
-The configuration files have to be created or edited in the ``datasources/tile/`` directory of the deegree workspace.
+The configuration files are located in the ``datasources/tile/`` directory of the deegree workspace.

 --------------------------
 Tile stores, tile data sets and tile matrix sets
 --------------------------

-A tile store is what you configure with one configuration file.
-It can contain a bunch of tile data sets.
+A tile store is what you configure in a single tile store configuration file.
+It defines one or more (stored) tile data sets.
 Other resources such as the tile layer configuration usually refer to a specific tile data set from a tile store.

-The structure of a tile data set is determined by a reference to a tile matrix set.
-This distincion allows the user to focus about where the data is coming from, without being confused about the matrix structure.
+The structure of a tile data set is determined by specifying the identifier of a tile matrix set.
+Most often, one wants to define tile data sets that conform to a pre-defined tile matrix set.
+In that case, one only has to provide the tile store configuration file.

-The term tile matrix set has been coined deliberately to coincide with the same term from the `WMTS specification <http://www.opengeospatial.org/standards/wmts>`.
-The tile matrix sets (quads) from WMTS 1.0.0 and the INSPIRE ViewService 3.1 specs are already predefined, but custom tile matrix sets may be specified (see below).
+The term tile matrix set has been coined deliberately to coincide with the same term from the `WMTS specification <http://www.opengeospatial.org/standards/wmts>`_ and refers to structure and spatial properties of the tile matrix.
+The tile matrix sets (or "quads") from WMTS 1.0.0 and INSPIRE ViewService 3.1 specifications are already predefined, but additional tile matrix sets may be defined as well (see below).

 Take note that it is not necessary to provide actual tiles for all tiles defined within the tile matrix set, a tile data set may contain a subset.
 The only requirement is that you need to fulfill the structure requirements (CRS, size of tiles, position of tiles in world coordinates, scale).